Central Nervous System

 3 IMS.
 Market Sizing and Treatment Dynamics: PTSD Patients.
 On file 2016.

 Long COVID or Post-Acute Sequelae of COVID-19 (PASC), is a condition that survivors of COVID-19 infection experience at varying degrees.
 It is a chronic disabling condition that is expected to result in a significant global health and economic burden.1 The symptoms include intense fatigue, fevers, sleep problems, pain, and cognitive issues (“brain fog”).
 Post infection, many patients experience one or many of the symptoms of Long COVID: some patients have initial symptoms that become prolonged; others manifest entirely new syndromes that impact more than one system or organ.
-According to a recent publication in the Journal of American Medical Association (JAMA), over 1 in 10 healthcare workers who had recovered from COVID-19 were still coping with at least one moderate to severe symptom eight months later.2 Several cohort studies have reported that persistence of symptoms following SARS-CoV-2 infection occurs in more than 30% of patients.3 There is currently no approved drug for the treatment of Long COVID.
+According to a recent publication in the Journal of American Medical Association (JAMA), over 1 in 10 healthcare workers who had recovered from COVID-19 were still coping with at least one moderate to severe symptom eight months later.2 Studies have reported that persistence of symptoms following SARS-CoV-2 infection occurs in more than 13% of patients.3 There is currently no approved drug for the treatment of Long COVID.

 1 Briggs, Andrew, and Anna Vassall.
 “Count the cost of disability caused by COVID-19.”
 (2021): 502-505.